-Grab the DEET and the zappers – we're waging war against mozzies with these repellents and we're gonna win...
+Grab the DEET and the zappers – we're waging war against mozzies with these repellents, and we're gonna win...

 Wearing long pants and long-sleeved tops is a must if you’re going on a family hike.
 That way, mosquitoes have less access to bare skin.
 However, they have been known to sneak a bite in between the threads.
-So, your next best be… mosquito-repelling clothes.
-Insect Shield (IS) has gear for adults and kids to keep the mozzies away.
-IS treats its clothing with permethrin, an odourless repellent, and lasts for up to 70 washes.
+So, your next best bet… mosquito-repelling clothes.
+Insect Shield has gear for adults and kids to keep the mozzies away.
+It treats its clothing with permethrin, an odourless repellent, and lasts for up to 70 washes.
 You can also get your clothing treated by sending it to them through the mail.

 TIP: When applying repellent, spray first on your hands and rub it in.
 Use sparingly on kids’ hands as they’re more likely to stick their hands in their eyes and mouths.

-ING Organic has a range of USDA certified organic products suitable for babies three months and up.
+ING Organic has a range of USDA-certified organic products suitable for babies three months and up.
 Made from natural ingredients (no DEET!), the Baby Organic Mozzie Clear Lotion is a citronella lotion mixed with lavender and lemongrass oil.
-The effects last three to four hours and can be applied on every part of the body, even the face.
-For adults, we prefer something a little hardier – Enprotec, also known as army repellent.
-It’s a clear gel that contains 20% DEET and it actually melts insects.
-We don’t need to tell you, keep out of reach of children!
+The effects last three to four hours and can be applied to every part of the body, even the face.
+Another great option is Baby Mozzbye Skin Protection Lotion by Mama’s Choice, which is a citronella mosquito repellent that’s hypoallergenic, paraben-free, and DEET-free.
+Yay!

-DIY your own essential oil repellent
+5. DIY your own essential oil repellent for the kids